johanneswuerbach/jaeger-s3/README.md

 # jaeger-s3

+---

+:warning: __This project is no longer actively maintained.__ :warning:

+---

 jaeger-s3 is gRPC storage plugin for [Jaeger](https://github.com/jaegertracing/jaeger), which uses [Amazon S3](https://aws.amazon.com/s3/) to store spans.
 [Amazon Athena](https://aws.amazon.com/athena/) is used to query the stored spans by the plugin and can be also used for further analytical queries.
 The primary goal of this plugin is to provide a mostly maintenance free, pay-as-you-go solution for AWS where you